MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/tutorials/fine-tune.md

 ms.custom: devx-track-python
 ---

-# Azure OpenAI GPT-3.5 Turbo fine-tuning tutorial
+# Azure OpenAI GPT-4o-mini fine-tuning tutorial

-This tutorial walks you through fine-tuning a `gpt-35-turbo-0613` model.
+This tutorial walks you through fine-tuning a `gpt-4o-mini-2024-07-18` model.

 In this tutorial you learn how to: